-Some women are at higher risk than others but the fact is that all women are at risk for breast cancer.
+Some women are at higher risk for breast cancer than others but the fact is that all women are at risk for breast cancer.
+Although less common, some men also develop breast cancer.
 Preventative care is the best way to keep you and your breasts healthy and that is why it's so important to follow this three-step plan.
 Early detection of problems provides the greatest possibility of successful treatment and survival.

 Step 1.
 Breast Self-Examination